 Among all its troubles, the Japanese company finds time to make a happy debut to its new BiCS technology with 64 layers of storage Compressed and advanced

-We do not have any details about the random performance of the XG5, but we assume that it will be at least as good as the previous generations, with about 120,000IOPS or 130,000IOPS for reading and writing small 4 files (of course QD32 work).
-Does not break records by any means, but should suffice for most consumers - probably if it comes with a fair cost.
+We have no details about the XG5's random performance, but we assume it will be at least as good as those of previous generations, with about 120,000 IOPS or 130,000IOPS for reading and writing small 4K files (in QD32 work of course).
+Does not break records in any way, but should suffice for most consumers - certainly if it will be combined with a fair cost.

 The XG5 itself should not be available to home consumers officially, but it should definitely be coordinated for this market, probably under the brand OCZ - Just as the RD400 model that was and remains one of the most lucrative in the M.2 drive segment is actually the brother of that XG3.
 We are very much looking forward to these two new models, hoping that they will indeed be able to keep their promises and maintain the competitiveness of Toshiba, Before the seemingly inevitable transition to a new owner.